vrishankvajpayee/Hack-Summit/README.md

 To project the dataset the visualisation tools which I have used are as following:-
 1. Kernel Density to depict the population on the area.
 2. Hex bin plot to show the area wise deamand of the property.
-3. Pie chart to depict the types of property.
+3. Pie chart to depict the types of propertyy.
 4. Bar Diagram to show the variation of rent with the change in area.